QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 We shall describe two classic welfare theorems:

-* **first welfare theorem:** for a  given a distribution of wealth among consumers,  a competitive  equilibrium  allocation of goods solves a  social planning problem.
+* **first welfare theorem:** for a  given distribution of wealth among consumers,  a competitive  equilibrium  allocation of goods solves a  social planning problem.

 * **second welfare theorem:** An allocation of goods to consumers that solves a social planning problem can be supported by a competitive equilibrium with an appropriate initial distribution of  wealth.